43 people are interested

 The Neighborhood Developers, Inc. (TND) creates vibrant neighborhoods where people from all walks of life can thrive.
 Focused in Chelsea and Revere, TND has crafted a remarkable track record of success through investments that are conceived, designed, and fostered by neighborhood residents, municipal partners, and many stakeholders.
 TND brings its core strengths -- building homes, engaging neighbors, and fostering economic mobility -- to community partnerships that create thriving families and strong neighborhoods.
 TND created and supports the CONNECT Financial Opportunity Center that co-locates and integrates the services of five agencies working together to improve the financial mobility of 4,000 clients annually.

 Based at the CONNECT office in Chelsea, the Intake & Public Benefits intern will work one-on-one to help families apply for SNAP (Supplemental Nutrition Assistance Program, formerly called food stamps) and make referrals to the WIC program.
 These public benefits have proven anti-poverty impacts for low income families and provide an important safety net.
 Each of these public benefits provides clients with a significant increase to their monthly income, but many of CONNECT’s clients are missing out on accessing these benefits due to systemic barriers in the application process, stigma associated with participation in government programs, or lack of awareness of eligibility.
 The Public Benefits intern will help eliminate barriers to financial stability among CONNECT’s low-income constituency through providing application assistance and case management support throughout the entire application process.
 The intern will help families to submit applications for benefits, collect required documentation, and navigate the complicated application process.
 Additional responsibilities include participating in weekly financial capabilities services staff meetings, providing an orientation of other services to clients, completing intake forms, calling the DTA and other customer assistance lines to help resolve client cases, and creating referrals to other services.
 Other tasks and activities may be added, based on the intern’s interests and organizational need.
-In order to adhere to social distancing practices due to the current pandemic, most work and client interactions will be conducted 90% virtually. (unless client needs to come into office) Strong/proficient computer skills are required.
+This position is 80% in person with 1 day work from home.
+Strong/proficient computer skills are required.